gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 console.log(styles);
 ```

-If you open the developer console (using Chrome developer tools) in your browser, you'll see:
+If you open the developer console (using e.g. Firefox or Chrome's developer tools) in your browser, you'll see:

 ![css-modules-console](css-modules-console.png)